Difl4/LoA_game/README.md

 and number of nodes explored whenever an AI player is initialized.
 In this same directory there also are:
   - two files that operate the Monte Carlo Tree Search (MCTS), "MCTS.py" and "MCTS_node.py";
-  - the file "minimax.py", that contains the "MinimaxAI" class, which operates according to "base_ai.py" and becomes a search algorithm model for all subsequent AI's, also
-  - homing the utility functions that will guide the different searches;
+  - the file "minimax.py", that contains the "MinimaxAI" class, which operates according to "base_ai.py" and becomes a search algorithm model for all subsequent AI's, homing the utility functions that will guide the different searches.
+It is also in this module where the random player is implemented ;
   - "minimax_no_pruning.py", "minimax_alpha_beta.py", "negamax_no_pruning.py" and "negamax_alpha_beta.py" which contain the playable AI's following these algorithms;
   - "enhanced_heuristic.py" and "proximity_to_center.py", two classes that operate the utility functions to be used by the MCTS.